Growing mushrooms at home is a lot easier than you think, and what is especially great is that you really don’t need a ton of space.

 How you plant the spores or spawn depends on what sort you buy.
 I would suggest if you’re thinking of planting mushrooms regularly, that you buy and plant both types, and see which one works better for you.
 If you buy and plant both types, there are very different planting methods.

-Planting the mushroom bricks
+Planting the Mushroom Bricks

 The bricks need to be broken into chunks, each about 1 inch/ 3 cm in diameter.
 These chunks are put into the growing medium, spaced about half a foot from each other.
 You need to make holes about an inch or two/ 3 – 6 cm deep before you put these chunks in.

-Planting the mushroom flakes
+Planting the Mushroom Flakes

 Flakes are mixed right into the growth medium.